Relation of Charge and Distance to Force:

 Potential Energy and Length of Bonds

 Atoms have positively-charged nuclei and negatively-charged electrons.
 During bonding, an atom's electrons experience an attractive force toward the nucleus of another atom, and vice versa.
 However, if atoms get too close, repulsive forces between their electron clouds and nuclei increase.
-Therefore, there is an optimal distance where the potential energy of a bond can be minimized by balancing the objectives of maximizing attraction while reducing repulsion.

 What to Remember: